FranciscoNania/How-to-price-your-airbnb/README.md

 The files included are avaiable from AirBnB data - http://insideairbnb.com/get-the-data.html

 ## Results
-The main findings of the code can be found at the post available here.
+The main findings of the code can be found at the post available here - https://francisco-nania.medium.com/how-to-price-your-place-on-airbnb-9ffcd6f8bf31